-- The forgettable early 90s song "Baby I Don't Care" by Transvision Vamp had one of these right at the start of the song.
+- "Baby I Don't Care" by Transvision Vamp had one of these right at the start of the song.
 By a chick.
-Cue power chords and Crowning Music of Awesome.
+Cue power chords and Awesome Music.

 - The Locust.
 Practically every song is a collection of three guys screaming the lyrics in a high pitched, glass shattering bray.

 - Janis Joplin's version of "Piece of My Heart."
 WOOOOOOW!